trevormh/fuzz-ab/readme.md

 `url-vars` object - optional.
 JSON object to define values for variables in the URL.
 Keys are the variable names in the url, values must be array of strings or ints.

 `method` string - optional.
 HTTP method for the request.
 Defaults to `GET` if not specified.

+`delay` int or array of ints - optional.
+Creates a delay between each ab request to more realistically simulate traffic.
+A single integer value will create a delay between each request measured in milliseconds.
+When an array of 2 integers is provided it is treated as a range, and a value will be randomly selected within that range for each request.

 `ab-options` object - optional.
 JSON object to define [apache bench](https://httpd.apache.org/docs/2.4/programs/ab.html) paramaters.
 Ex: `"ab-options": {"-c": 10}`